-It’s a no-brainer that Amazon is by far the biggest retailer of ebooks and books with approximately 70% of the market, so having your books on Amazon is a must.
+Amazon is the biggest retailer of ebooks and books, with approximately 70% of the market.
+So having your books on Amazon is a must.

-While there are many good arguments for having your ebooks available on other retailers such as Apple, Kobo, B&N or aggregated through Smashwords as well, these retailers provide very few, if any, promotional tools.
+While there are many good arguments for having your ebooks available on other retailers such as Apple, Kobo, and B&N or aggregated through Smashwords, these retailers provide very few promotional tools.

 Get the book basics right first

 But before we start, you need to get the basics right to make sure your book is presented on Amazon in a way that will attract readers.

 Here is a short checklist, and I have included links to other articles for more detail on each topic.